We live in a representative democracy. One power we have is choosing who we elect to represent us.

 Vote for at least the number of candidates as there are positions available.

-A vote is a number in a box on the ballot paper (no ticks, crosses, other marks).
+A vote is a number in a box on the ballot paper (no ticks, no crosses, no other marks).
 At present for ACT electorates there are five positions available.

 Put at least a number 1.